stuffedwombat/stuffedwombat.github.io/weekendblog.md

 Another big factor to the relative lightness of the last days has been the active practice of giving up control.
 For most of my creative life I was working mostly alone.
 At certain points in the projects I'd invite collaborateurs, but they always got a prepared box, a specific area, to work and to have agency inside of.

-Now, with Marble Souls, everything is a lot more collaborative and I am not the only one determining the size and shapes of the boxes anymore.
+Now, with MARBLE SOULS, everything is a lot more collaborative and I am not the only one determining the size and shapes of the boxes anymore.
 It's been a steady progress towards letting go of control, but only this week I feel like I am actually okay with it.

 While my opinion and dircetion is taken into account with every decision about the game as a whole, I only have dictatorial control over one, very specific, box: Level design.